telerik/xamarin-forms-docs/installation-and-deployment/windows/install-msi.md

 2. Download the automatic installation (MSI) file.

 3. Once the download completes, **run the MSI file** and follow the instructions.
-On a 32bit machine the wizard will install the UI for Xamarin component in the following folder unless you specify otherwise: *C:\Program Files\Telerik\* or *C:\Program Files (x86)\Telerik\* for a 64bit machine.
+On a 32bit machine the wizard will install the UI for Xamarin component in the following folder unless you specify otherwise: *C:\Program Files\Progress\* or *C:\Program Files (x86)\Progress\* for a 64bit machine.

 > If you prefer using the ZIP file with the dlls instead of the automatic installation you can download it from the [Telerik UI for Xamarin product download page]({%slug download-product-files%}).